shntnu/neusis/docs/user_setup/getting_started.md

 # Getting Started with Neusis

-**Purpose**: This document provides a complete guide for new users to set up their account and environment in the Neusis system.
-It covers everything from initial SSH key generation to customizing your home environment, with clear steps and explanations for each part of the process.
+This guide documents the process for setting up an account and environment in the Neusis system.
+It covers SSH key generation, user configuration, and Home Manager setup.
+Home Manager enables users to customize their environment and test changes without administrator intervention.
+The guide also explains how to ensure changes persist through system rebuilds.
+Following these procedures will result in a functional, customized development environment.

 ## Initial Setup

-### 1. Generate SSH Keys
+### Generate SSH Keys

 First, you'll need to generate a secure SSH key pair using the ED25519 algorithm: